ABOUT US

 To create thorough, thoughtful and useful psychological evaluations for our clients.

 We do this by utilizing specialized training with the best resources in the field.
 Our staff has trained with many of the best psychologists in the world.
-Dr. Mulchay thinks of himself as a lifelong student.
+We think of ourselves as lifelong students.
 As a team, we are constantly learning, training, and improving our assessments.
 We use the latest tests, and the most cutting edge technology to make evaluations fun, engaging, and as efficient as possible.

 Meet Our Team